Raghad2004h/osLab-docker-git-myRStore/README.md

 What it does: Builds the Docker image for the project.
 (Optional: can also run tests if added later.)

 Optimization: Uses Docker Buildx (docker/setup-buildx-action@v2) to ensure faster and more efficient builds, following modern DevOps standards.

+---

+## Bonus C: Multi-stage Docker Build

+I implemented a **multi-stage Docker build** to reduce the final image size.

+- **What it does:**
+  - Stage 1 builds all dependencies and prepares the project.
+  - Stage 2 copies only the necessary files to the production image, keeping it small and efficient.
+- **Benefit:** Reduces image size, faster deployments, and follows professional Docker practices.